H-bridge: DC motor Driver

 Changing the polarity of the power supply to DC motor is used to change the direction of rotation.
 Apart from changing the rotation direction, the H-bridge can provide additional operation modes, "brake" and "free run until frictional stop".

 The H-bridge arrangement is generally used to reverse the polarity/direction of the motor, but can also be used to 'brake' the motor, where the motor comes to a sudden stop when the motor's terminals are connected together.
 By connecting its terminals, the motor's kinetic energy is consumed rapidly in form of electrical current and causes the motor to slow down.
 Another case allows the motor to coast to a stop, as the motor is effectively disconnected from the circuit.
 The following table summarizes operation, with S1-S4 corresponding to the diagram above.
 In the table below, "1" is used to represent "on" state of the switch, "0" to represent the "off" state.

 Primary coil driver of switching power converter

 Typical primary coil driver is to simply replace the two terminals of the DC motor by the two terminals of the primary coil.
-The switching current in the primary coil turn electrical energy into magnetic energy and transfer back to ac electrical energy in the secondary coil.
+The switching current in the primary coil turns electrical energy into magnetic energy and transfers back to ac electrical energy in the secondary coil.